-China and Turkey have consistently vied for the unenviable title of the word's worst jailer of journalists and for the first time in four years, the latter is not in first place.
-In line with President Xi Jinping consolidating his control over the country and implementing tighter controls on the media, China has continued to imprison members of the media and it has moved into first.
+China and Turkey have consistently vied for the unenviable title of the word's worst jailer of journalists.
+In line with President Xi Jinping consolidating his control over the country and implementing tighter controls on the media, China has continued to imprison members of the media and it moved into first position in 2019.
 Arrests of journalists have been notable amid a Muslim crackdown in Xinjiang province and some of those have been incarcerated for journalism activity carried out years earlier.
 Arrests have continued amid the coverage of the pandemic's outbreak in Wuhan.

-comes a close second for imprisonments with its total falling from 68 last year to 47 today.
+Turkey comes for imprisonments with its total noticeably in recent years.
 That decline is not as positive as it seems and does not represent an improvement in the fortunes of Turkish media.
-Rather, it reflects successful efforts by President Erdoğan to clamp down on independent reporting and criticism by closing down over 100 news outlets.
+Rather, it reflects successful efforts by President Erdoğan to clamp down on independent reporting and criticism.
 Dozens of journalists that are not currently in jail in Turkey are still facing trial or appeal and could yet be sentenced while others who have been sentenced in absentia could face lengthy stints behind bars upon their return to the country.

 Egypt has continued to arrest and charge journalists with its total number reaching 27, matching a record set in 2016.
 According to the CPJ, the crackdown has continued sometimes because of rather than in spite of Covid-19 with at least three journalists arrested for their work covering the pandemic.
 Saudi Arabia's attitude towards critical journalism hardly needs an introduction after the barbaric murder of Jamal Khashoggi.
 As of December 2020, 24 journalists are in prison in the kingdom.